Pudendal Nerve Entrapment Syndrome: Under diagnosed and inappropriately treated

 - For many patients, a steroid or painkiller injection can have good temporary results.
 We see many of these patients as these results wear off and typically their doctors have been recommending more doses.
 If you are reading this article, you may be one of these people where treatments provided less and less pain relief.

 - Electrical nerve stimulation

 - Electrical nerve stimulation is considered an option especially in situations of stress urinary incontinence.
 Many women get this treatment following childbirth when the pudendal nerve and urinary sphincter.

 So is this you?

 - You had repeated MRIs.

 - To confirm pudendal nerve damage you had nerve blocks.

-- Once confirmed you were give a lifestyle and activity modification list.
+- Once confirmed you were given a lifestyle and activity modification list.

-- A list of prescription medications were then prescribed:
+- A list of prescription medications was then prescribed: